drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	a GPUs architecture in mind.
 This means that accesing data will be largely done by accessing global arrays which all threads of execution have access to.
-Methods akin to divide and conquer @DivAndConq would be useful if we consider multi CPU or multi GPU systems but that is not in the scope of this project but would be particulary interesing to see a multi GPU systems implementation for this algorithm made publicly available.
+Methods akin to divide and conquer @DivAndConq would be useful if we consider multi CPU or multi GPU systems but that is not in the scope of this project but would be particularly interesing to see a multi GPU systems implementation for this algorithm made publicly available.
 An overview of the parallelized algorithm is in @ppi_alg mostly adapted from @gDel3D which is to my understanding as of this moment the fastest GPU delaunay triangluation algorithm.